 Fragmented Self.
-The Prophet of Change: Nietzsche’s Thus Spoke Zarathustra (1883-85)
+The Prophet of Change: Nietzsche’s Thus Spoke Zarathustra (1883–85)

-‘[This life-drive] will want to grow, expand, draw to itself, gain ascendancy—not out of any morality or immorality, but because it lives, and because it is will to power’.
+[This life-drive] will want to grow, expand, draw to itself, gain ascendancy—not out of any morality or immorality, but because it lives, and because it is will to power.

 Why Write?